joycewamocho/tradehub-react-app-flask/README.md

 - **React:** For structuring the components and managing state.
 - **CSS:** For styling the application using Bootstrap for responsiveness.
-- **JavaScript:** For handling user interactions, form submissions, and fetching data.
+- **javascript:** For handling user interactions, form submissions, and fetching data.
-- **JSON Server:** For simulating a db.json to handle product and user data.
+- **Flask:** For simulating a database to handle product and user data.
+- **Python:** programming language for backend

 ## Setup Instructions